This post may contain affiliate links. Please read our disclosure policy.

 See recipe card below this post for ingredient quantities and full instructions.

 • Ground beef – I like to use lean ground beef for this recipe.
 The excess grease from the meat is drained and discarded.
-So, you may as well use meat with less fat!
-It would just be wasted anyway (and it’s a little healthier!).
+(You’ll also love this Ground Beef Casserole!)

 • White onion – Yellow onion will also work.